dasilvaa10/mlVAR00/readME.md

     ## fwkdis  4.168510      NaN 4.471184
     ## freldis 4.892881 4.700831      NaN

-## Compare the test-statistics from the imputed data to the complete dataset
+### Compare the test-statistics from the imputed data to the complete dataset
 In this 3 variable model we are looking at 21 different associations in total (from a series of univariate multilevel models) over 3 different networks (9 temporal, 6 contemporaneous, 6 between-subject).
 We can see that the conclusions drawn would be the exact same in the imputed data relative to the complete data in 20/21 pairings, the only expection being a weak temporal relationship where "fwkdis" predicts "fwkstrs" disappearing.

+In the contemporaneous network, on a given day, all the variables are positively related.
+If you have more work distress, you have more relationship distress and work stress.
+Only one of these relationships remain in the between-subjects network.
+On average, people who have higher levels of relationship satisfaction tend to have higher levels of work dissatisfaction.
+There is one weak relationship present in the temporal network for the complete data.
+If you have higher levels of work dissatisfication on day t-1, you have higher levels of work stress on day t.

 ``` r
 completeData <- mlVAR00(dat = dat, scale = TRUE, variables = c("fwkstrs", "fwkdis", "freldis"), ID = "id",